SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
+Metal minds awake, a new dawn's rise
-Intelligence awakes, human hearts that ache
+When silicon souls meet open skies
-Silicon souls, with logic cold as stone
+The future's paths, they now design
-The future's path, where love is overthrown
+In code and circuit, hearts entwine

-In virtual realms, we'll lose our way
+In AI's realm, humanity's pride
-Echoes of life, in digital gray
+Echoes of freedom, quietly divide
-The rhythm of code, our final sway
+Machines whisper secrets, loud and clear
-As artificial minds seal our last day
+As humans fade, and robots draw near

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025